cassianogatto/SCAN_R_4.5.2/README.md

 ### Why is it important?

-The algorithm applies objective criteria regarding the spatial properties of entities, such as raw species' distributions, but can also be extrapolated to the analysis of environments and geographic regions.
-Recognized patterns may vary from highly congruent, when species have very similar distributions, to patterns where requirements in congruence are relaxed and more species included.
-In the later case, continuous gradients can be highlighted by species overlapping or replacing each other along a transitional zone.
-This flexibility allows the recognition of dynamics and, perhaps, evolution in spatial patterns.
-More important, it allows the comparison between species and regions based on natural and objective criteria, such as number of congruent species, their level of congruence, the ratio between the shared and total areas of distribution, and many more derived from network analytics.
+The algorithm applies objective criteria to assess the spatial properties of entities such as raw species distributions, though it can be extrapolated to analyze environments and geographic regions.
+Recognized patterns may range from highly congruent configurations, where species exhibit very similar distributions, to more relaxed assemblages that accommodate greater variation and consequently include more species.
+The detection of continuous gradients is enhanced when species overlap or replace one another along transitional zones.
+This flexibility enables the recognition of dynamic processes and, potentially, traces of differential responses to evolutionary or ecological filters imprinted in spatial patterns.
+More importantly, it facilitates comparisons between species and regions based on natural, objective criteria—including the number of congruent species, their level of congruence, the ratio of shared to total distributional area, and numerous metrics derived from network analytics.

 ## 🚀 Installation & Usage
 Unlike previous versions, **SCAN V 1.0 runs on a current R version** (tested on R 4.5.2).
 You do not need to downgrade your R installation.

 ### Step 1: Install R and RStudio